-I hope that you enjoy your time together, listen to their stories, allow them time to relax, unwind, rest, and basically, do whatever they would like.
-They have earned it and the next few days are crucial to getting them re-energized for the Brigade Reform and the ACYear.
+I hope that you enjoy your time together.
+Take time to listen to their stories, allow them time to relax, unwind, rest, and basically, to do whatever they would like.
+They have earned it, and the next few days are crucial to getting them re-energized for the Brigade Reform and the ACYear.

-You can bring their contacts and bring their laptop or iPad so they can catch up with their friends, etc. (Note: They won’t be able to keep their electronics yet so you will most likely have to travel back with it).
-Our kids chose no to nap and just wanted to be with family.
+If they request it on your phone call, you can bring their contacts, laptop, or iPad so they can catch up with their friends, etc., and they may request a black or silver watch.
+(Note: They probably won’t be able to keep their electronics yet, so you will most likely have to travel back with it).
+Your Mid may nap – or not.
+Our kids chose not to nap and just wanted to be with us.

 If you have family coming, you may want to reconsider the hostess-cooking-clean up thing… For our daughter, having lived through has brother’s PPW, right off the bat she told us in no uncertain terms that she wanted NO ONE to come.
 Just the five of us and the puppies, so that is what we did.
 Although I love my extended family, it was much better to have just the five of us.
 At least for our family… please do whatever is best for your family!
 Try to enjoy this weekend and the time with your Plebe.

-My advice is to try in as much as possible to make it about your Plebe – they have been secluded from civilization and this is the first time they have to enjoy with family, being out and about, and seeing you after these several weeks of Plebe Summer.
+My advice is to try as much as possible to make it about your Plebe – they have been secluded from civilization, and this is the first time they have to enjoy with family, being out and about, and seeing you after these several weeks of Plebe Summer.

 As you prepare for PPW, I thought I would share some thoughts that may be helpful from our experiences:

 During PPW there may be the temptation to skirt the rules, but it is not an advisable option at the United States Naval Academy.
 I know that Mids are notorious for placing their foot on the line, but crossing over it is a whole other issue altogether.
 It is be helpful to know that Plebes are to be in USNA issued uniforms at all times when out in public, and in their USNA issued PT gear in the hotel room or house when you visit during PPW AND during Plebe year.
 Plebes are NOT allowed to wear civilian clothes – at all – during Plebe Year.
 What to do?
-You can buy your own set at the Midstore and have it ready or ask them to bring one of theirs.
+You can ask your Plebe to bring a set of PT gear for you to keep or you can buy your own set at the Midstore.
 I always kept our set in my suitcase so I would not forget it for the next time.
 Once they set foot outside the door into any public space, they must be in their uniform.

-The only time they can dress in civilian clothes as a Plebe is when they are on leave (leave are vacations such as Thanksgiving, Christmas/Holiday break, spring break, summer block of leave) and they are able to come home.
-When they travel to you for Thanksgiving, they will be on Leave and although they may travel in their uniform, once they arrive at home they will be able to wear civilian clothes for the duration of their leave.
+The only time they can dress in civilian clothes as a Plebe is when they are on leave (leave is vacation – such as Thanksgiving, Christmas/Holiday break, spring break, summer block of leave) and they are able to come home.
+When they travel to you for Thanksgiving, they will be on Leave and although they will probably travel in their uniform, once they arrive at home they will be able to wear civilian clothes for the duration of their leave.
 Additionally, looking toward Thanksgiving, etc., travel for Plebes (and usually Youngsters) from and to Annapolis must be in their uniform (not sure if this will change this year but you can ask your Plebe).

 As you are out and about in Annapolis, you may notice that your Plebe will “Plebe” their cover – they will hold their cover with all five fingers extended on the inside part of their cover.
 This is what they have been trained to do.
 They will also be very cognizant of not getting their uniform dirty, so it will be a good idea to carry many Shout wipes wherever you go.
 I discuss all of this in book at length.
 Something else to keep in mind is that the world is very small.
 You never know who you are going to run into or where, so it is best to play by the rules for the first year… I have a great anecdote about this in my book.
 This may seem like something small or insignificant even, but doing otherwise jeopardizes your Plebe’s character and development as a future Naval Officer.